ShaliniG3/FundTrack-Microservices/README.md

 ### 10. Analytics Service
 - Generates analytics dashboards and regulatory reports.
 - Enables administrators and stakeholders to make data-driven decisions through real-time insights.

+### 11. AuditLog Service
+- Records a permanent, immutable trail of actions, resources, and timestamps.
+- Provides the data source for investigating system changes and user activity..

 ---